ArtifexSoftware/MuPDF.NET/docs/textpage.rst

 r.y1 = o.y - span.Size * d / (a - d)
 r.y0 = r.y1 - span.Size

 .. caution:: The above calculation may deliver a **larger** height!
-This may e.g. happen for OCRed documents, where the risk of all sorts of text artifacts is high.
+This may e.g. happen for OCRed documents, where the risk of text artifacts is high.
 MuPDF tries to come up with a reasonable bbox height, independently from the :data:`fontsize` found in the PDF.
 So please ensure that the height of `span["bbox"]` is **larger** than `span["size"]`.

-.. note:: You may request PyMuPDF to do all of the above automatically by executing `fitz.TOOLS.set_small_glyph_heights(true)`.
-This sets a global parameter so that all subsequent text searches and text extractions are based on reduced glyph heights, where meaningful.

 The following shows the original span rectangle in red and the rectangle with re-computed height in blue.